Joyful Balance

 Super Simple Vegan Miso Soup

-Super Simple Vegan Miso Soup recipe: Vegan, WFPB, and oil free
+Super Simple Vegan Miso Soup recipe: Vegan, WFPB, and oil free.

 Inspiration For Super Simple Vegan Miso Soup

-Traditional miso soup uses a dashi stock as its base with miso for flavor, and usually contains tofu and green onion.
+Traditional miso soup uses dashi stock as its base with miso for flavor, and usually contains tofu and green onion.
 Unfortunately for us vegans, dashi stock typically contains fish, so most miso soups are sadly not vegan friendly.

 Ingredients

-Miso Soup with silken tofu and green onion
+Miso Soup with silken tofu and green onion.

 • Shiitake mushrooms: when you order miso soup at a restaurant it's kind of hit or miss if you're going to get mushrooms.
 However, I personally think they are a great addition so I included them in this version.
 They add extra texture and bulk up our soup just a bit!